 If the rank of $E$ and $F$, and $i$ are chosen so that $\Sigma^{i-1}(\tau_k)$ is empty, then $\Sigma^{i}(\tau_k)$ is a closed 2-calibrated submanifold.

-Once we know that closed contact manifolds have contact submanifolds, it is an interesting problem to determine cohomology classes that can be realized by contact submanifolds.

-\begin{corollary} Let $(M,\alpha)$, $\alpha\in \Omega^1(M)$, be a closed (exact) contact manifold of dimension $2n+1$.
+\begin{corollary} Let $(M,\alpha)$, $\alpha\in \Omega^1(M)$, be an exact contact manifold of dimension $2n+1$.
 Let $E,F$ be complex vector bundles and let $i$ be a positive integer such that \begin{itemize} \item The codimension in $\mathrm{Hom}(E,F)$ of the strata of homomorphisms of rank $i$ is not bigger than $2n+1$. \item The codimension in $\mathrm{Hom}(E,F)$ of the strata of homomorphisms of rank $i-1$ is bigger than $2n+1$. \end{itemize} Then there exist contact submanifolds whose Poincar\'e dual is $\Delta_{E,F,i}$.
 In particular, for any even cohomology class which is a Chern class of some complex vector bundle over $M$, there exist a contact submanifold Poincar\'e dual to it. \end{corollary}